Photo: Glenda Taylor for Bob Vila

-- Manual ignitions require you to light the pilot light with a long match or a barbecue lighter.
+- Manual ignitions require users to light the pilot light with a long match or a barbecue lighter.
 Liquid propane heaters with this ignition type are usually more affordable.

 - Continuous ignitions are more common on large, commercial propane heaters.
 This style of ignition will automatically begin sparking when the gas is on.
 This feature prevents the hazardous build-up of propane gas that can occur if the delay is too long between sparks.
 After the pilot light is lit, the continuous ignition stops creating sparks.

 One of the main benefits of having a propane heater is that they are usually portable and can be connected to a small or large propane tank.
-It’s relatively easy to take a portable propane heater with you to another room, to the garage, or to the outdoors.
-However, if you have one or two main locations in mind for your heater, the product needs to be suited to those main areas.
+It’s relatively easy to take a portable propane heater to another room, to the garage, or to the outdoors.
+However, if the heater will be used in one or two main locations, the product needs to be suited to those main areas.

 The best outdoor propane heaters have enough heating power to deal with the rapid dissipation of heat that will naturally occur in a wide-open space.
-If you want a great camping heater, you can choose from a large outdoor option, or you might be better off with a handheld propane heater that will keep you warm instead of heating the entire area around you.
-Some users may prefer to have a wall-mounted propane heater to save floor space and to keep the heater away from kids and pets.
+For those who want a great camping heater, a large outdoor option might be best.
+An alternative is a handheld propane heater that will keep people warm instead of heating the entire area.
+Some users may prefer to have a wall-mounted propane heater to save floor space and to keep the heater out of reach from kids and pets.

 Portability is one of the features that sets propane heaters apart from electric or natural gas heaters, but not all propane heaters can really make the claim that they are portable.
 Some propane heaters that have built-in fans or other electronic components will typically need to be plugged into a power source, despite their main fuel being propane.

-If portability is a key factor for you, then a propane heater that doesn’t need an electrical power source is a better choice.
+If portability is a key personal factor, then a propane heater that doesn’t need an electrical power source is often a better choice.
 A smaller size and a carrying handle will make it easier to pick up and move around.
-However, if you need a larger heater for commercial or industrial applications, you can find powerful propane heaters that sit on a set of wheels.
-The wheels make it easier to move the heater around your space.
+However, if a larger heater is needed for commercial or industrial applications, there are powerful propane heaters that sit on a set of wheels.
+The wheels make it easier to move the heater around a space.

-Whenever you are using any type of heating device, you need to be certain that you are taking all the necessary precautions to ensure that you aren’t putting yourself or anyone else at risk.
+Whenever using any type of heating device, it’s critical to be certain that all the necessary precautions are being followed to ensure that no one is at risk.
 This includes the proper storage of propane tanks and adequate ventilation when the heater is in use.
-There are other safety features to consider like overheating protection, a tip-over mechanism, and an oxygen depletion sensor.
+There are other safety features to consider like overheating protection, a tip-over mechanism, and an oxygen-depletion sensor.

 - The overheating protection feature senses the rising temperature and shuts down the heater to prevent damage to the room or any flammable objects and to stop internal damage to the heater.